cerpus/Edlib/README.md

    * **Quiz**: A content type allowing creatives to create quizzes.
 Many question types are supported like multiple choice, fill-in-the-blanks, drag-the-words, mark-the-words and regular drag-and-drop.
 * Content explorer to easily find and re-use existing Edlib content.
 Content can be filtered by H5P content type, tags, [Creative-Commons](https://creativecommons.org/) license and so forth.
 * Create content-by-URL: the ability to point to an existing (publicly available) resource and turn it into an Edlib-based learning resource.
-* Licensing module with a Creative-Commons license selector.
+* Licensing module with an intelligent Creative-Commons license selector.
 * Authoring workflows including the ability to maintain resources private or to make them publicly available.
 * Collaboration functionality.
 * Easy integration with third-party APIs including audio, video and image APIs.